Lakshyaraj Singh Mewar

 Lakshyaraj Singh Mewar (born 28 January 1985) is an Indian businessman, and the 77th custodian of the House of Mewar.

 Early life, family, and education

+Princely arms of the Princes of Mewar (Udaipur).

 Mewar was born to Arvind Singh Mewar and his wife Vijayraj Kumari Mewar.
-He is an agnatic grandson of Bhagwat Singh Mewar.
+He is an agnatic grandson of Maharana Bhagwat Singh Mewar.
 His mother is the granddaughter of Vijayarajaji, the Maharao of Kutch.

 He was educated at the Mayo College, Ajmer.
 He attended Blue Mountains International Hotel Management School in Australia, where he graduated with a BCom.
 Later, he studied management at the Nanyang Institute of Hospitality Management in Singapore.

-Mewar is married to Nivritti Kumari, the daughter of politicians Kanak Vardhan Singh Deo and Sangeeta Kumari Singh Deo.
+He is married to Nivritti Kumari, the daughter of politicians Kanak Vardhan Singh Deo and Sangeeta Kumari Singh Deo.
 Nivritti is also the great-granddaughter of Rajendra Narayan Singh Deo, former Chief Minister of Odisha.
 Mewar and Nivritti have three children: Mohlakshika Kumari Mewar, Praneshwari Kumari Mewar, and Haritraj Singh Mewar.

 Career

 He works as the executive director of HRH Group of Hotels.
 He also looks after the day-to-day affairs of Maharana Mewar Public School and Maharana Mewar Vidya Mandir.